-9.1 After an initial informal consultation with relevant bodies, a set of alternatives have been developed to assist the delivery of the final SPD objectives through planning guidance.
+9.1 After an initial informal consultation with relevant bodies and a period of formal public consultation carried out in accordance with Regulation 17 of the Town and Country Planning (Local Development) (England) Regulations 2004; ; as amended, a set of alternatives has been developed to assist the delivery of the final SPD objectives through planning guidance.
 Those alternatives considered to be both reasonable and realistic are included.

 Pla an Objective Alternative 1 Alternative 2 Alternative 3 1.
-To ensure that development is sustainable.
-Business as usual.
-Do not produce an SPD and rely solely on Local Plan Policies.
-Produce and adopt an SPD offering detailed policy guidance.
-Advise applicants on a case by case basis.
-2. To provide guidance regarding householder development to support and improve the design and quality of planning applications and provide greater certainty and consistency for customers.
+To ensure that development is sustainable. development is usual.
+Do not a 2.
+To provide guidance regarding householder development to support and improve the design and quality of planning applications and provide greater certainty and consistency for customers.
 Business as usual.
 Do not produce an SPD and rely solely on Local Plan Policies.
 Produce and adopt an SPD offering detailed policy guidance.
 Produce informal guidance on an ad hoc basis.
 3. To require that householder development positively contributes to the character of residential areas.
 Business as usual.
 Do not produce an SPD and rely solely on Local Plan Policies.
 Produce and adopt an SPD offering detailed policy guidance.
 Produce informal guidance on an ad hoc basis.
 4. To ensure that householder developments do not as a result of their design, scale, massing and orientation have an unduly adverse impact on amenity.
 Business as usual.
 Do not produce an SPD and rely solely on Local Plan Policies.
 Produce and adopt an SPD offering detailed policy guidance.
 Produce information on 'good design.'
 5. To require that changes to the frontages of commercial premises including shop-fronts, security and signage positively contribute to the character of commercial frontages.
 Business as usual.
 Do not produce an SPD and rely solely on Local Plan Policies.
 Produce and adopt an SPD offering detailed policy guidance.
 Produce information on 'good design.'
 6. To ensure the good quality and sustainability of design of commercial frontages.
 Business as usual.
 Do not produce an SPD and rely solely on Local Plan Policies.
 Produce and adopt an SPD offering detailed policy guidance.
 Produce information on 'good design.'